Goserelin is a hormonal therapy drug used to treat breast cancer in people who have not yet had their menopause.

 Hormones are chemicals that our bodies make.
 Hormones act as messengers and help control how cells and organs work.
 Hormonal therapies are drugs that change the way hormones are made or how they work in the body.

-Goserelin can also be used to help to control breast cancer that has spread to other parts of the body (advanced or metastatic cancer).
+Goserelin can also be used to help to control breast cancer that has spread to other parts of the body.
+This is called advanced or metastatic cancer.

 You usually have goserelin along with other hormonal therapy drugs.

-Goserelin is given as a very small pellet injected under the skin (subcutaneously).
-It is usually injected in the tummy area.
-The pellet releases the drug slowly as it dissolves under the skin.
+Goserelin is given as a very small implant (pellet) injected under the skin (subcutaneously).
+It is usually injected in the tummy area (abdomen).
+The implant releases the drug slowly as it dissolves under the skin.
 It is usually given every 4 weeks.

 You usually have the first injection at your hospital clinic appointment.
-After this they can be given by your GP or practice nurse at the surgery.
+After this your practice nurse or GP can give it to you at the surgery.
 If you are not able to visit the surgery, a district nurse may give you the injection at home.

 You may have a local anaesthetic cream to numb the area before the injection.